-The welfare of the child must be the paramount consideration for schools.
-In the event of a concern being raised where the school is unclear how to act, independent legal advice should be sought to ensure that a parent’s rights and responsibilities are not infringed and the actions of the school are compliant with education law.
+The welfare of the child must be a school’s paramount consideration.
+If a parent raises a concern and you are unsure how to act, you should seek legal advice to ensure that the parent’s rights and responsibilities are not infringed and the school’s actions are compliant with education law.

-The department will review this advice before September 2022, subject to any legislative changes.
+We will review this guidance before September 2026, subject to any legislative changes.

-It’s important that schools and local authorities are aware that parents may be recognised differently under education law, than under family law.
-Section 576 of the Education Act 1996 states that a ‘parent’, in relation to a child or young person, includes any person who is not a parent (from which can be inferred ‘biological parent’) but who has parental responsibility, or who has care of the child.
+It is important that schools and local authorities are aware that parents may be recognised differently under education law and under family law.
+Section 576 of the Education Act 1996 states that, in relation to a child or young person, a ‘parent’ includes any person who is not a parent (from which can be inferred ‘biological parent’) but who has parental responsibility for or care of the child.

-For the purposes of education law, the department considers a ‘parent’ to include:
+For the purposes of education law, the Department for Education (DfE) considers a ‘parent’ to include:

 - all biological parents, whether they are married or not

-- any person who, although not a biological parent and does not have parental responsibility, has care of a child or young person
+- any person who, although they are not a biological parent and do not have parental responsibility, has care of a child or young person

-A person typically has care of a child or young person if they are the person with whom the child lives, either full or part time and who looks after the child, irrespective of what their biological or legal relationship is with the child.
+A person typically has care of a child or young person if the child lives with them either full or part time and they look after them, irrespective of what their biological or legal relationship is with the child.

-Example This may be a foster carer or family and friends carer who does not have parental responsibility but has been delegated the responsibility for taking day-to-day decisions about the child.
+Example A foster carer or a family-and-friends carer who does not have parental responsibility but has been delegated the responsibility for taking day-to-day decisions about the child.

-In cases where a person is not the biological parent of a child, does not have ‘parental responsibility’ for that child and that child no longer lives with them, it’s unlikely that they will be recognised as a ‘parent’.
-Any disputes about whether a person is a child’s ‘parent’ within the meaning of section 576 Education Act 1996, are for the courts to decide.
+If a person is not the biological parent of a child, does not have parental responsibility for the child, and the child no longer lives with them, it is unlikely they will be recognised as a parent.
+Any disputes about whether a person is a child’s ‘parent’ within the meaning of section 576 of the Education Act 1996 are for the courts to decide.

-In family law, parental responsibility means all the rights, duties, powers, responsibilities and authority that a parent has in relation to the child.
+In family law, under section 3 of the Children Act 1989, parental responsibility means all the rights, duties, powers, responsibilities and authority that a parent has in relation to the child.

-A person with parental responsibility can make decisions about the child’s upbringing and is entitled to information about their child.
-For example, they can give consent to the child’s medical treatment and make decisions about the child’s education.
-They also have the right to receive information about their child’s health and education.
+A person with parental responsibility can make decisions about the child’s upbringing and is entitled to information about the child.
+For example, they can give consent to their medical treatment and make decisions about their education.
+They also have the right to receive information about their health and education.

 There are specific examples in general principles for schools and local authorities.

-A child’s birth mother (the person who carried the child) has parental responsibility unless it’s removed by an adoption order or a parental order following surrogacy.
+A child’s birth mother (the person who carried the child) has parental responsibility unless it has been removed by an adoption order or a parental order following surrogacy.

-Where a child’s father and mother were married to each other at the time of the child’s birth, they each have parental responsibility for the child.
-Where the parents were not married to each other at that time, the child’s father can gain parental responsibility:
+If a child’s father and mother were married to each other at the time of the child’s birth, they each have parental responsibility.
+If the parents were not married to each other at that time, the child’s father can gain parental responsibility:

 - by registering the child’s birth jointly with the mother